rli5492/IPC-New2/README.md

 see FemaleEthnicity graph file at http://rli5492.github.io/IPC-New2/ColumnAgeGroup.html

-see Injury Map at http://rli5492.github.io/IPC-New2/InjuryMap.html
+see Injury Map at http://rli5492.github.io/IPC-New2/InjuryMap.html or see a map that shows similarity at http://rli5492.github.io/IPC-New2/Injurymapsimilar.html